sPHENIX-Collaboration/Singularity/VirtualBox.md

 ```
 Then welcome to follow the default macro tutorials: https://github.com/sPHENIX-Collaboration/macros .

-Please the first use of a day will be slow, as CVMFS caches files from BNL SDCC over the network.
+Please note the first use of a day will be slow, as CVMFS caches files from BNL SDCC over the network.
 You are also welcome use [Option-2 downloading a build and run the software without internet](/README.md#option-2-download-sphenix-build-via-https-archive).